-- 10) Tower lighting shall not be permitted unless required by federal or state agencies. - 11) Any ancillary building housing equipment needed for the operation of the antenna or tower, or any other appurtenance, shall be of a size, type, color and exterior materials which are aesthetically compatible with existing principal buildings within the surrounding area.

-The equipment enclosure may be located within the principal building or may be an accessory building.
-If proposed as an accessory building, it shall conform with all district requirements for principal buildings, including yard setbacks.

-- 12) An antenna or tower shall not be located in any required front yard and shall not be closer to a property line than its height, unless a lesser setback is permitted by the Council based on documentation from the applicant that a closer setback will not create a hazard to adjoining properties or roadways. - 13) The requirements of the Federal Aviation Administration, the Federal Communications Commission and the Michigan Aeronautics Commission shall be fully complied with. - 14) In its reasonable discretion, the Council may impose additional terms and conditions regulating the construction, installation, use, repair, maintenance and removal of an antenna or tower in order to achieve the intent and purposes of this section.

-e) Revocation of Permit - Failure to comply with conditions of approval stipulated for a tower or antenna under this section may result in the revocation of the Special Use Permit.
+- 10) Tower lighting shall not be permitted unless required by federal or state agencies, - Any ancillary building housing equipment needed for the operation of the antenna or tower, or any other appurtenance, shall be of a size, type, color, and exterior materials which are aesthetically compatible with existing principal buildings within the surrounding area. - 12) The equipment enclosure may be located within the principal building or an accessory building.
+If proposed as an accessory building, it shall conform with all district requirements for principal buildings, including yard setbacks. - An antenna or tower shall not be located in any required front yard and shall not be closer to a property line than its height, unless a lesser setback is permitted by the Council based on documentation from the applicant that a closer setback will not create a hazard to adjoining properties or roadways. - All dwellings shall be aesthetically compatible in design and appearance with other dwellings within 600 feet.
+The design and appearance review shall include, but not be limited to roof pitch, scale, size, mass, minimum transparency, orientation to the street, and overhangs.
+The foregoing shall not be construed to prohibit innovative design concepts involving such matters as, but not limited to, solar energy, view, or unique land contour. Δ - 15) The requirements of the Federal Aviation Administration, the Federal Communications Commission and the Michigan Aeronautics Commission shall be fully complied with. - 16) In its reasonable discretion, the Council may impose additional terms and conditions regulating the construction, installation, use, repair, maintenance and removal of an antenna or tower in order to achieve the intent and purposes of this section. - e) Revocation of Permit Failure to comply with conditions of approval stipulated for a tower or antenna under this section may result in the revocation of the Special Use Permit.
 In considering whether or not to revoke a Special Use Permit, a hearing shall be held by the Council in accordance with the procedures of Chapter 12 herein.